Best AI Writing Tools for Bloggers 2026: 8 Picks That Actually Save Time

 #6.
 Frase — Best for Research-Heavy Blog Posts

-Frase is where research-intensive bloggers should be looking.
-It doesn't just write — it researches.
-The tool automatically pulls the top Google results for your target keyword, summarizes the content, and helps you build a comprehensive brief before a single word is written.
-That front-loaded research approach, in my experience, produces noticeably better content.
+Frase doesn't just write — it researches.
+The tool pulls top Google results for your keyword, summarizes content, and helps you build a brief before you write a word.
+That upfront research approach produces noticeably better content, honestly.

-The AI writer in Frase is competent but not exceptional — I want to be upfront about that.
-Where Frase really shines is the research-to-brief-to-draft workflow.
-If you're covering complex topics like finance, health, or tech, where accuracy and comprehensiveness genuinely matter, Frase's structure reduces the risk of missing key points.
-Think of it less as a writing tool and more as a research assistant that also happens to write.
+The AI writer is solid but not exceptional — I want to be real about that.
+Where Frase excels is the research-to-brief workflow.
+Covering complex topics like finance, health, or tech where accuracy matters?
+Frase's structure reduces the risk of missing key points.
+Think of it as a research assistant that also writes.

 Key Features: